pananton/busrpc-spec/busrpc.md

 ## Endpoint encoding

 In the [Endpoint](#endpoint) section we've already described how call and result endpoints are obtained.
 However, we mentioned there that some components of the endpoint require additional encoding, otherwise 2 problems may arise:
-1. if endpoint component contains symbols, which are not allowed by message bus implementation for a topic word, then endpoint will not represent a valid topic and any `PUBLISH` or `SUBSCRIBE` operations will fail
+1. if endpoint component contains characters, which are not allowed by message bus implementation for a topic word, then endpoint will not represent a valid topic and any `PUBLISH` or `SUBSCRIBE` operations will fail
 2. if endpoint component is a long sequence of characters, either component itself or endpoint as a whole may violate message bus length restriction

 To solve the first problem, busrpc specification defines an escape encoding scheme to be applied to the reserved characters when necessary.